 5. Pablo Casals’ Bach Suites

 This classical has a great history behind its existence.
 This essential classic music was not created in a day.
 It is a result of hard work, Pablo practiced for close to twenty years before he decided to present it to the world.
 This piece of music was originally composed in the year 1720, but unfortunately, there is no evidence of the same, only the story remains.
 The Bach Cello Suites is his most remembered and loved composition of all.
-It has unprecedented music which bagged Pablo honor from President John F Kennedy.
-This cellist brought the notes to the maps which were nearly unheard up until 1890’s.
+It has unprecedented music that bagged Pablo honor from President John F Kennedy.
+This cellist brought the notes to the maps which were nearly unheard up until the 1890s.

 6. Antonio Vivaldi, the Four Seasons

 Vivaldi is an Italian composer who composed this magical piece of music, ‘The Four Seasons’.
 This music comprises of four violin concerti which express all of the seasons.
 It was composed in the year 1721 but was heard only in the year 1725 when it was published.
 It was shown in Amsterdam.
 It is the best work of Vivaldi.
 He changed the way music was shown as he added poems to his publication which later become a form in which music was shown.